kstathou/llm-stack/README.md

 This tutorial series will show you how to build an end-to-end data flywheel for Large Language Models (LLMs).

-We will be working on an entity recognition task with a custom set of entity types throughout the series.
-We will extract entities like `dataset`, `method`, `evaluation` and `task` from arXiv papers.
+We will be summarising arXiv abstracts.

 ## What you will learn